nigeltao/nigeltao.github.io/blog/2023/cpp-coro-part-1-yield-return-prime-sieve.md

 Last millenium, Doug McIlroy and Ken Thompson [invented Unix pipes](https://www.princeton.edu/~hos/frs122/precis/mcilroy.htm) as a way of connecting concurrent processes.
-McIlroy wrote [a page-long C version of the Sieve](https://www.cs.dartmouth.edu/~doug/sieve/sieve.pdf) that uses Unix processes and pipes.
+McIlroy _(Update on 2023-03-04: inspired by David Gries)_ wrote [a page-long C version of the Sieve](https://www.cs.dartmouth.edu/~doug/sieve/sieve.pdf) that uses Unix processes and pipes.
 Per that link, the essence of that program also shows up in Tony Hoare's influential [Communicating Sequential Processes](https://www.cs.cmu.edu/~crary/819-f09/Hoare78.pdf) (CSP) paper.
 More recently, there's [a 36-line Go version of the Sieve](https://go.dev/play/p/iN6HCp_e91p) in the Go playground.

+_Update on 2023-03-04: McIlroy's prime sieve (re-implemented in this blog post) is not exactly the same as Eratosthenes' prime sieve.
+Eratosthenes' algorithm is substantially more efficient._

 That design can be ported to C++ coroutines.
 The "processes" in CSP are not the same as Unix processes.
 Our program (unlike McIlroy's) is single-threaded and